pbs-assess/csas-style/README.md

 1. May need to re-order some multi-author papers.
 See Issue #4.

 1. Doing http:// links (CSAS wants them to be live and clickable) seems to work automatically when you make a .pdf.
 They don't have to be underlined.
 Though I think that has since changed and they don't want the http text visible (just alternate text).
 For Redbanded I've just taken them all out of the bibliography.
 People can Google.
+If you want them in then first check out **resDoc-rh.bst** as noted above.

 1. For Redbanded Rockfish assessment, the .bbl file incorrectly strips out hyphens in hyphenated first names.
-Doing manually for Redbanded in for Lecomte (2013), both J.-B. and M.-P. Maybe just a quirk of my .bib file, so not making a full Issue.
-Other .bst files don't seem to mess this up.
+See Issue #5.
+If not fixed then check yourself.

 ### Tips and tricks

 Partly from doing Redbanded Rockfish formatting edits:

-1.\sum seemed to cause encoding issues in the final .pdf, so have created

-	\renewcommand{\sum}{{\mathlarger{\mathlarger{\mathlarger{\Sigma}}}}}

-as a workaround, which isn't ideal but works.
-Can't use in $..$.
-Needs \usepackage{relsize}

-2.To test the encoding part of Web Accessibility (in Adobe Acrobat XI Pro):
+1.To test the encoding part of Web Accessibility (in Adobe Acrobat XI Pro):

 View-Tools-Accessibility (Alt V T A)